ethersphere/bee-docs/docs/installation/install.md

 ## 1. Install Bee

-Bee is available as a package for Debian (Ubuntu) and Centos from our GitHub, and is available for MacOS through Homebrew.
+Bee is available for Linux in .rpm and .deb package format for a variety of system architectures, and is available for MacOS through Homebrew.
+See the [releases](https://github.com/ethersphere/bee/releases) page of the Bee repo for all available packages.

 <Tabs
 defaultValue="debian"
 values={[
-{label: 'Ubuntu / Debian / Raspbian', value: 'debian'}, {label: 'CentOS', value: 'centos'},
+{label: 'Debian', value: 'debian'},
+{label: 'RPM', value: 'rpm'},
 {label: 'MacOS', value: 'macos'},
 ]}>
 <TabItem value="debian">